-CHIPTS is accepting applications for our 2021 Community-Research Kick Start Program.
+CHIPTS is accepting applications for our 2022 Community-Research Kick Start Program.
 This funding opportunity is to help support workshops, planning meetings, symposia, or other activities that are designed to promote new science, foster new collaborations, or increase capacity building.
 The purpose of the program is to “kick start” the development of new research ideas and other projects to address emerging issues and needs of communities most impacted by HIV.
-Community collaboration and partnership are encouraged.
+Community collaborations and partnerships are strongly encouraged.

 The proposed activities must contribute towards CHIPTS scientific theme of addressing the intersection of HIV/AIDS treatment and prevention and mental health and/or substance use co-morbidities.
 Applications that address social and structural determinants of health (e.g. homelessness, stigma), resiliency, and protective factors to improve HIV health outcomes are strongly encouraged.
 Applications that explore the impact of disruptors (such as COVID-19) on HIV prevention, substance use, and/or mental health services (e.g., expansion of telehealth, self-testing, etc.) for communities affected by HIV are also encouraged.

-Awards for this funding cycle must be spent by January 31, 2022.
+Awards for this funding cycle must be spent by December 31, 2022.
 All spending is subject to federal restrictions.
-A brief summary report will be required within 60 days from project end date.
+Progress reports will be required 90 days from project start date, and within 60 days from project end date.
+Awardees should acknowledge the CHIPTS grant in work supported by the award, and are required to present their work at a CHIPTS event such as the HIV Next Generation Conference or a CHIPTS Community Advisory Board meeting.